 Adriana Xiomara Reyes Gamboa is a Systems Engineer, Specialist in Teleinformatics, Master in Computational Sciences, Doctor in Engineering-Systems and Computer Science of the National University of Colombia.
 His current position is Associate Professor and Researcher of the Colombian Polytechnic Jaime Isaza Cadavid.
 Associate researcher of Colciencias.

-Talk #5: Gamification for Software Engineering by Dra.
-Gloria Gasca
+Talk #5: Gamified proposal for risk analysis in agile methodologies by Dr. Gloria Gasca